Skip to content

 Hellboy Universe Reading Order:

 Chronological or non-chronological?
 In the beginning, the Hellboy series was a collection of short stories.
 They were not published in a chronological fashion.
-You can read them in chronological order if you want (in that case, the best way is to pick up the omnibus editions), but if it’s your first reading, better start without the added complication of jumping around.
+You can read them in chronological order if you want (in that case, the best way is to pick up the omnibus editions), but if it’s your first reading, you better start without the added complication of jumping around.
 Follow the original publication order.
 Once familiar with the Hellboy Universe, you can try to read everything in order to see if it’s a different experience.
 Your choice.

 In the following reading order, we’ll start with Hellboy short stories.
 For all of the prequel books published later, we’ll come back to them in the second part of the guide.